cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'All Input and Output connectors are also silvered, providing a COMPLETE silver through-path!'
+        text: 'All Input and Output connectors are also silvered, providing a COMPLETE SILVER through-path!'
   -
     type: paragraph
     content: